IAM terminology

 • Identity Proofing: Services that verify people's identities before the enterprise issues them accounts and credentials.
 These services are based on "life history" or transaction information aggregated from public and proprietary data sources.
 The services are also used as an additional interactive user authentication method, especially for risky transactions, such as accessing sensitive information or transferring funds to external accounts.
 Identity-proofing services are typically used when accounts are provisioned over the web or in a call center.
 However, they can also be used in face-to-face interactions.

-• MFA (Multifactor Authentication): A method for securely verifying a user's identity by requiring them to supply at least two types of evidence that they are who they claim to be: they know something only the user knows, have something only the user has, or are the user (such as by passing a fingerprint or facial recognition test).
-See What Is Multi-Factor Authentication (MFA)? (opens new window) and Multifactor Authentication (MFA (opens new window)).
+• MFA (Multifactor Authentication): A method for securely verifying a user's identity by requiring them to supply at least two types of evidence that they're who they claim to be: they know something only the user knows, have something only the user has, or are the user (such as by passing a fingerprint or facial recognition test).
+See What Is Multifactor Authentication (MFA)? (opens new window) and Multifactor Authentication (MFA) (opens new window).

 • OIDC (OpenID Connect): An authentication layer on top of OAuth 2.0.
 It allows a user's identity to be securely authenticated by an authorization server that returns basic profile information about the user over a REST API.
 Okta bases its authentication on OIDC or SAML, depending on the IdP.
 See OAuth 2.0 and OpenID Connect Overview.

-• Policy: A set of rules and conditions that help you manage your users, such as restricting access to members of a certain group or requiring additional authentication factors to access a sensitive app.
-See What are policies.
+• Policy: A set of rules and conditions that help you manage your users, such as restricting access to members of a certain group or requiring more authentication factors to access a sensitive app.
+See Policies.

 • Profile: The data record where information about an individual user, group, or other entity is stored.
 A typical profile contains attributes such as the type of profile, a name, and other profile type-specific data.
 See User profiles and Work with profiles and attributes (opens new window).